Schedule a conditional export or alert

 -

-Complete the remaining sections in the Schedule Exports modal.
+Configure the remaining settings in the Schedule exports modal.
 For more information, see the following documentation based on the preferred export destination.

 Schedule an export based on a conditional statement